NucleoidMC/plasmid/doc/network.md

 #### `plasmid:game/player_add`

-Packet sent when a player is joined to a game space.
+Packet sent to all players of a game space when a player is joined to a game space.
+The player that was joined to the game space also receives this packet.

 Direction: `C<-S`